 Snov.io is very similar to Hunter.io in terms of its capabilities.

 You can search for, find and identify email addresses by domain, and you also get bulk search and verification functionality as standard.

 Then, once you have your prospecting list, you can filter the results and drop them into an ‘Email Drip” outreach campaign.

-Snov.io has come a long way in the last few years in terms of accuracy and features such as their LinkedIn prospecting tool and built-in email marketing functions.
+Snov.io has come a long way in the last few years in terms of accuracy and features such as its LinkedIn prospecting tool and built-in email marketing functions.

 It is cheaper than Hunter by about $10 per month, but the interface is far more cluttered – it can be a real chore to find the feature you’re looking for.